OUR TEAM

 she/her

-Lynn came to RVM from the Washington, D.C. where she devoted her professional life to work with under-served children and their families.
-Graduating with a Masters in Social Work she established a cooperative preschool for working parents, and a center that provided after school and summer programs for children who needed specialized emotional support.
+Lynn came to RVM from Washington, D.C., where she devoted her professional life to work with under-served children and their families.
+Graduating with a Masters in Social Work, she established a cooperative preschool for working parents, and a center that provided after-school and summer programs for children who needed specialized emotional support.
 Developing programs that boost children and families toward emotional health and well-being have been a driving force in her life.
-Living in the Valley she is finding time to paint, enjoy theatre and the outdoors while bringing her background in youth work to RVM.
-Training and supporting mentors, responding to schools who want to bring mentor circles to students and facilitating circles both enrich her life and that of others.

 Email: lynn@rvmentoring.org